bbwieland/bbwieland.github.io/_posts/2025-03-02-reel-analytics.md

 response](https://johnbedwards.io/blog/google_data_sci_slop/) while
-burning some trees down in the Amazon to power Grok’s GPUs while I’m at it, I just checked the actual calibration rates of the model against observed 2025 40-yard dash times.^[There is a very high chance that some rows are missing just because of OCR processing errors.
-These don't systemically affect the results, and I'm too lazy to chase them down.]
+burning some trees down in the Amazon to power Grok’s GPUs while I’m at it, I just checked the actual calibration rates of the model against observed 2025 40-yard dash times.

 This is pretty simple to do!
 Given the lower & upper bounds for each projection provided by Reel Analytics’s tweets, we can simply see if the